ingridstevens/local-model-chat/README.md

 ## Machine Learning Model

 The chatbot uses an LLM model to generate responses based on the user's input.
 The `local_model_chat.py` file includes a picker for choosing an LLM model, with two options available: "Mistral" and "llama2".
 If the user selects "llama2", the chatbot uses the Ollama model with a specific model name and version.
 Otherwise, it uses the Mistral model with its default settings.
 The LLM model is integrated into the chatbot through the Langchain library, which provides a simple interface for interacting with the model and generating responses based on user input.

+## Special Thanks

+Special thanks to the dataprofessor, who inspired this idea, and whose repository this was forked from.